How to Accept Bitcoin Payments with BitcoinPay

 - Keep bitcoins in your bitcoin wallet to use for your own purchases.

 - Automatically convert and deposit bitcoins into your bank account.
 You can configure a certain threshold for deposits or define recurring deposit dates.

 - The Split option allows you to define how much of your bitcoin earnings should be deposited in your bank and how much of it should stay in your bitcoin wallet.

 The above options are some very basic examples of how money can be automated with bitcoin.
 There are many other actions can be configured and automated according to your business needs, such as paying employee salaries, creating new orders from suppliers when stock is low, or paying bills, in countries that allow it.
-Watch this inspiring video by Andreas Antonolpoulos for an overview of some of the things you can do with bitcoin.

 To sum things up, while bitcoin is still well underway in competing with traditional financial systems, it is clear that this amazingly flexible currency is here to stay, and may change our lives forever.
 Hop on the bandwagon by signing up for a bitcoin account today.